alecigne/deezer-datasync/README.md

 - Favorite albums
 - Favorite artists
-- Information about all your playlists
+- List of playlists
-- A user-defined list of playlists with an associated list of tracks
+- Individual playlists with their associated tracks

 As of the current version, only GitHub is supported as a backend; the application will commit JSON files in this arborescence: